“I can live for two months on a good compliment.”

 Finally, depending on where someone is in their development, getting good at giving compliments can require a complete mindset shift.
 For people that go about life with a critical and/or negative mindset (I used to be/still sometimes am one of them), this could be the hardest part.
 However, learning to focus on the good in others is well worth it, for reasons beyond completing a complement challenge.

 That’s it for this experiment.
-If becoming more social is a challenge you are dealing with in your life, I’d like to reiterate that 90 Compliments in 30 Days (or even just 30 in 30 days) is a perfect starting point.
-Take the challenge and let me know let me know how it goes–I may even feature you in a future post!
+If becoming more social is a challenge you are dealing with in your life, I think 90 Compliments in 30 Days (or even just 30 in 30 days) is a perfect starting point.
+If you take the challenge, let me know how it goes in the comments or by shooting me an email!